 - Privacy addresses how the system collects, uses, retains, discloses and disposes of personal information, and how that process aligns with the organization’s privacy notice and with the AICPA’s generally accepted privacy principles (GAPP).
 It includes access control, two-factor authentication and encryption.

 - Availability looks at how accessible a company’s services, products and systems are, based on the contracts and service level agreements (SLA) it has.
 It includes performance monitoring, disaster recovery and security incident handling.

 - Processing integrity, at its base, asks if a system achieves what it’s meant to do – does it process data the way it promises, in a timely manner, with authorization, and with the performance and price agreed upon.
 It involves quality assurance and process monitoring.

 - Confidentiality relates to data that has access and/or disclosure limited to specific groups.
 It involves encryption, access controls, and network and application firewalls.

 Why does SOC 2 matter?

 SOC 2 compliance is well worth the effort.
 It’s a very tangible way for ClearSky to ensure that your data, and your customers’ data, is handled using the strict guidelines mentioned above.
-It’s more than checking a box; it’s a commitment that goes to the very heart of your relationship with a service provider.
+It’s more than checking a box; it’s a commitment that goes to the very heart our relationship as a service provider to our customers.

 To learn more about securing your data in the cloud, read the white paper, “Securing the New Model for Enterprise Storage.”